drozenshteyn/Parsing-PubMed-Files-and-Sending-API-Requests/README.md

-Medium Article "Parsing PubMed Files and Sending API Requests".
+Medium Article "How to Parse PubMed Search Text Files Using Data Element Fields".